 Despite only having about 5% of the world’s population, the United States is home to almost 25% of all prisoners in the world.
 Countries like China and India with much higher populations have both a lower incarceration rate and total prison population than the United States.

 If we imagine every state as an independent nation, as the graph in this link illustrates, 23 states would have the highest incarceration rate in the world.
-Massachusetts, the state with the lowest incarceration rate in the nation, would rank 9th in the world, just below Brazil and followed closely by the countries of Belarus, Turkey, Iran, and South Africa.
-Other states, including Tennessee, with incarceration rates even higher than the U.S. average, compare even worse.
+Massachusetts, the state with the lowest incarceration rate in the nation, would rank 9th in the world, just below Brazil and followed closely by countries like Belarus, Turkey, Iran, and South Africa.
+States like Tennessee, with incarceration rates even higher than the U.S. average, compare even worse.

 Viable alternatives to the over-imprisonment of American Citizens are desperately needed, such as Restorative Justice Programs.
 One such program, located in Nashville, TN, is called the Raphah Institute.